ethereum-optimism/optimism/packages/contracts-bedrock/CONTRIBUTING.md

 > **Note**
 > Before making an issue, please read the documentation and search the issues to see if your question has already been answered.

-If you have any questions about the smart contracts, please feel free to ask them in the Optimism discord developer channels or in the issues of the monorepo.
+If you have any questions about the smart contracts, please feel free to ask them in the Optimism discord developer channels or create a new detailed issue.

 ## I Want To Contribute